 Zendesk has a powerful Trigger system that allows actions to be applied to tickets as they are updated based on conditions you define.
-This article will cover how triggers operate in Zendesk and how to leverage triggers based on information in tickets created by Watchman Monitoring.
+This article covers how triggers operate in Zendesk and how to leverage triggers based on information in tickets created by Watchman Monitoring.

 Understanding the Trigger Operation